 It’s also where Forest Gump sat and awaited his bus in the legendary titular movie.
 You may want to take your coffee here to enjoy some of the sights and sounds of the city before heading on to your next stop.

-If you’re headed to Savannah on your own, you might want to consider taking a tour of the Historic District.
-Here you’ll find dozens of parks, shops, restaurants and historic homes.
+If you’re doing a Charleston to Savannah day trip on your own, you might want to consider taking a tour of the Historic District.
+Here you’ll find dozens of parks, shops, restaurants, and historic homes.
 If you decide to go it alone, consider stopping at a few of the below sites.

 You’ll see plenty of tourists and locals crowded around the fountain on any given day, and it’s easy to see why: the large water feature was designed in the beaux art style and shoots water from all sides.
 It’s a popular spot for engagements.
 It’s also over 150 years old.